-Cause and Comment: During rehabilitation works, there is a potential risk of leakage of lubricants including oils and grease, categorised as hazardous waste, into Shire River.
-Leakages of lubricants and grease could potentially pollute the river thereby impacting negatively on aquatic biodiversity.
+Cause and comment: Oils and lubricants are categorized as Hazardous waste because of the potential damage these can cause to the environment.
+During rehabilitation works, there is a potential risk of leakage of lubricants including oils and grease into water from Shire River.
+Leakages of mineral oil and grease could potentially pollute the river thereby impacting negatively on aquatic life and fishing.

 - Develop and use Waste Management Plan; - Upgrade components with oil free lubrication.
-These include Water lubricated bearings; Oil free Kaplan runner (water filled hub); Self-lubricated bushings (Wicket gates, Kaplan blades, Valve journals or trunnions, Vane rollers) and a Governing system with biodegradable and low toxic oil; - On-site or off-site biological, chemical, or physical treatment of the waste material to render it nonhazardous prior to final disposal; - Treatment or disposal at permitted facilities specially designed to receive the waste; and - Store used oil in leak-proof closed containers away from direct sunlight, wind and rain. - Conduct periodic analysis of water quality upstream and downstream of the project impact area ii.
+These include Water lubricated bearings; Oil free Kaplan runner (water filled hub); Self-lubricated bushings (Wicket gates, Kaplan blades, Valve journals or trunnions, Vane rollers) and a Governing system with biodegradable and low toxic oil; - On-site or off-site biological, chemical, or physical treatment of the waste material to render it nonhazardous prior to final disposal; - Treatment or disposal at permitted facilities specially designed to receive the waste; and - Store waste in closed containers away from direct sunlight, wind and rain. - Conduct periodic analysis of water quality upstream and downstream of the project impact area ii.
 Increased risk of liquid waste generation

-Cause and comment: The rehabilitation works for the Hydropower station will generate huge volumes of oils and lubricants.
+The rehabilitation works for the Hydropower station will generate huge volumes of oils and lubricants, categorised as hazardous waste.
 Oils and lubricants are classified as hazardous waste because of the potential damage to both terrestrial and aquatic environment.
 This will need to be managed properly to avoid spillage into Shire River.
 In addition, the construction camp will generate a lot of domestic waste some of which will be liquid waste.

-• Develop waste Management Plan and ensure it is implemented;

-- Segregate general waste from hazardous waste and provide separate waste receptacles for each category and label them; - Properly dispose of 'hazardous waste' such as hydrocarbon containers, oily rags, soil contaminated with hydrocarbons at designated places; - Provide waste receptacles and toilets including leak proof containers for the management of liquid waste; - Construct and maintain oil/water separator, dedicated hydrocarbon interceptor and a concrete paved forecourt; - Ensure that storm water drains are constructed up slope and down slope so that all liquid is contained and not mixed with the storm water; and - Construct a septic tank for handling all effluents. - Conduct periodic analysis of water quality upstream and downstream of the project impact area iii.
-Increased risk of generation of solid waste iv.
-Increased risk of occupational safety and health hazards
+- Develop Waste Management Plan and ensure it is implemented; - Segregate general waste from hazardous waste and provide separate waste receptacles for each category and label them; - Properly dispose of 'hazardous waste' such as hydrocarbon containers, oily rags, soil contaminated with hydrocarbons at designated places; - Provide waste receptacles and toilets including leak proof containers for the management of liquid waste;

+- Construct and maintain oil/water separator, dedicated hydrocarbon interceptor and a concrete paved forecourt; - Ensure that storm water drains are constructed up slope and down slope so that all liquid is contained and not mixed with the storm water; and - Construct a septic tank for handling all effluents. - Conduct periodic analysis of water quality upstream and downstream of the project impact area.

+iii.
+Increased risk of solid waste generation

-Cause and comment: The solid waste will be generated from the project during rehabilitation and modernisation works.
+Cause and comment: The solid wastes will be generated from the project during rehabilitation and modernisation works.
 Lubricant containers, plastics, papers, food wrappings, food remains etc. are likely to be introduced at the site.
 This impact is applicable in all three stages.

-- Develop and implement Waste Management Plan; - Provide waste receptacles such as bins at strategic positions; - Dispose of waste at designated sites by Chikwawa District Council; - Put "keep clean" signage in all strategic places; and - Allow licensed scrap metal dealers to collect scrap metal from the facility.
+- Develop and implement Waste Management Plan; - Provide waste receptacles such as bins at strategic positions; - Dispose of waste at designated sites by Neno District Council; - Put "keep clean" signage in all strategic places; and - Allow scrap metal dealers to collect scrap metal from the facility.